clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

   * Change the code once a month.
   * Do not disclose the user code to anyone, including the security company.

+**Not this:**

+  When setting the user code remember:

+  * make the user code easy to remember.
+Use a number that has a meaning for you
+  * change the code once a month
+  * do not disclose the user code to anyone else.
+This includes the security company

 Instructions
 ============

 When presenting instructions, such as in a tutorial, present them in a numbered list according to these guidelines:

 * Each step (list item) should describe one action.